codyh587/borrow-a-fry/README.md

 ```console
 $ Generate a new Android Keystore? >> Y  # ANDROID ONLY.
 Read about Expo handling app credentials at https://docs.expo.dev/app-signing/local-credentials/
 ```
-9. Expo will now be initialized to start building your app.
+9. Expo will now initialize to start building your app.
 You can view your build's progress on your Expo dashboard.
 This process will take around 10 minutes.
-Once the build is finished, you will receive a link to the build on your Expo dashboard.
+Once the build is finished, you will receive a link to the build on your dashboard.
 ```console
 $ Install and run the Android build on an emulator? >> N  # ANDROID ONLY.
 Use if you're using an Android emulator for development purposes.
 ```